 1. It Helps Improve Atopic Dermatitis Symptoms

-A 2008 study involving 18 adults with mild to moderate levels of atopic dermatitis examined the efficacy of cryotherapy in reducing AD symptoms.
+A 2008 study involving 18 adults with mild to moderate levels of atopic dermatitisi XA skin condition that causes itchiness, dryness, and inflammation in your arms and knees due to an irritant or allergen. examined the efficacy of cryotherapy in reducing AD symptoms.
 Most of the participants experienced improvement in their condition.
 However, three of them complained of mild acral (areas of limbs, ear, and nose) frostbite.
 Overall, the subjects regarded the process as pleasant and were willing to follow the course of treatment (1).

 2. It Helps Reduce Acne